ironcore-dev/ironcore/docs/usage/storage/volume.md

 - **Check IRI Volumes**: List and identify `IRI` volumes linked to the `Volume` resource.

 - **Create or Update Volume**:
-  - Create a new IRI volume if none exist.
+  - Create a new IRI volume if none exists.
   - Update existing IRI volumes if attributes like size or encryption need adjustments.

 - **Sync Status**: Reflect the IRI volume's state (e.g., Pending, Available) in the Kubernetes Volume resource's status.